 Dismissal.
 Specific minimum standards must be met in order to be a student retained as a candidate for a professional degree.
 Students in the Division of Allied Health Sciences are dismissed when in the judgment of the Program faculty, in consultation with the Division Director, they fail to meet the academic and professional standards of the field of study.
-When they have failed to attain a C [2.0] average in any two consecutive semesters or have a cumulative average below C [2.0] for two consecutive semesters; when they have failed to make higher than a D [1.0] average in any one semester; or failed to meet the additional specific academic standards of individual programs, they will be dismissed as not making progress toward a degree.
+When they have failed to attain a C (2.0) average in any two consecutive semesters or have a cumulative average below C (2.0) for two consecutive semesters; when they have failed to make higher than a D (1.0) average in any one semester; or failed to meet the additional specific academic standards of individual programs, they will be dismissed as not making progress toward a degree.
 Students may be asked to discontinue their field of study when they fail to show aptitude, fail to maintain a satisfactory level of performance or violate the University Code of Student Conduct.

 Readmission.
 The faculty of the Program from which a student has been dismissed, in consultation with the Division of Allied Health Director, will consider petitions for readmission from students who have been dismissed.
 The student who has been dismissed will submit a petition in writing to the Office of the Division of Allied Health Sciences.
 This petition will state the extenuating circumstances that caused the student to be dismissed and what the intended efforts are in maintaining a satisfactory level of performance during the probationary period, if readmitted.
-The petition will be acted upon within a period of fifteen days following receipt of petition, and the petitioner will be notified of the action taken.
+The petitioner will be notified, in writing, of the action taken.
 If readmitted, a student will be granted one semester of probationary status in which to attain a satisfactory academic and professional level of performance.